quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ## Weekdays

+`weekdays` is a property that allows you to adjust the order of the days of the week.
+It is an array of numbers from 0 (Sunday) to 6 (Saturday).
+The default is `[0,1,2,3,4,5,6]`.
+If you wanted to have a 5 day work week, you would remove the Sunday and Saturday representations like this: `[1,2,3,4,5]`.
+If you wanted a calenday where Monday was the first day of the week, then you would move Sunday to the end, like this: `[1,2,3,4,5,6,0]`.
+Don't get too funky with this as you may get unexpected results and handling.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | weekdays | Array          | [0,1,2,3,4,5,6] |

 ## Date type

+The only two values accepted for the `date-type` property are `round` (default) and `square`.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |